 However, don’t assume all LED products have a high lighting quality.
 Light bulbs with certifications such as ENERGY STAR have been carefully tested under laboratory conditions.
 However, there are also low-quality products in the market, and you should avoid them.

 If you are a home or business owner in the chase of high-quality visual perception, check the color rendering index (CRI) on the bulb package.
 As the CRI becomes higher, lighting quality is improved.

-Incandescent bulbs offer lighting quality, but the price to pay is low efficiency.
+Incandescent bulbs offer high lighting quality, but the price to pay is low energy efficiency.
 One incandescent lamp consumes as much power as 5 or 6 LED lamps of equal brightness.